martinstenehjem/Chess/README.md

 # Chess
-A backend implementation of chess
+This is an unfinished backend implementation of chess.